WHAT DO WE KNOW ABOUT SECURITY RISK MANAGEMENT?

 To create a shared base, various proven methods in the field of security/risk management will be touched upon, such as the Enterprise Security Risk Management of the American Association for International Security, Security Program Life Cycle of the Security Executive Council, COSO model from The Committee of Sponsoring Organizations of the Treadway Commission and the ISO 31000 Risk Management of the International Standard Organization.

 The SECUREU project has chosen to work with the structure of ISO 31000.
 This norm provides a standard for risk management which is internationally supported and whose structure: Risk Management Framework – Leadership and Commitment; Risk Management Principles – Value creation an protection and Risk Management Process – Scope, Context, Criteria, Risk Assessment (Risk Identification, Risk Analysis, Risk Evaluation ), Risk Treatment, Recording & Reporting, Communication & Consultation, Monitoring & Review provides a shared base for understanding the different ways of managing security risks in Europe.
+Read more about ISO 31000 framework, key principles, management process:

 Although this approach has never been tested in the field of security studies and practices, it has now been applied as the starting point for the modules to be developed in the field of security risk management for young security specialists, in order to make them better prepared for a crisis.
-Additionally, to hand them tools for eliminating hazards and threats before they happen and turn into crisis and of course to provide a shared base from which a conversation can be started with a colleague from another European country, knowing that despite some differences in their work methods they can still achieve the same goal, namely: ‘management of the risks’.
+Additionally, to hand them tools for eliminating hazards and threats before they happen and turn into crises and of course to provide a shared base from which a conversation can be started with a colleague from another European country, knowing that despite some differences in their work methods they can still achieve the same goal, namely: “management of the risks”.